raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Query Strings and Query Parameters

 An API method can support or require a query string in the URL on which the method is invoked.
 The query string in a URL is defined in [RFC3986](https://www.ietf.org/rfc/rfc3986.txt) as the part of the URL following the question mark separator ("?") and preceding any fragment ("#") separator.
-The query string can be specified either by the OPTIONAL **queryString** property or by the OPTIONAL **queryParameters** property.
-The queryString and queryParameters properties are mutually exclusive: processors MUST NOT allow both to be specified, explicitly or implicitly, on the same method of the same resource.
+The query string can be specified either by the OPTIONAL **queryString** node or by the OPTIONAL **queryParameters** node.
+The queryString and queryParameters nodes are mutually exclusive: processors MUST NOT allow both to be specified, explicitly or implicitly, on the same method of the same resource.

 #### The Query String as a Whole

-The queryString property is used to specify the query string as a whole, rather than as name-value pairs.
+The **queryString** node is used to specify the query string as a whole, rather than as name-value pairs.
 The queryString value is either the name of a data type or an inline data type declaration, including a data type expression.
 In either case, all types at the root of the type hierarchy of the data type MUST be either a scalar type or the object type, after fully expanding any union type expressions at every level of the type hierarchy.

 If the type is derived from a scalar type, the query string as a whole MUST be described by the type.